 (2) For all other electronic communications, providers may elect one of the following options:

-Option #1: Forward all electronic requests received (including emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications
+Option #1: Forward all electronic requests received (including those received via email and web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications

-Option #2: Forward all electronic requests (including those received via emails and web forms) received from law enforcement authorities and third parties containing allegations of domain name abuse (i.e. illegal activity); and
+Option #2: Forward all electronic requests (including those received via email and web forms) received from law enforcement authorities and third parties containing allegations of domain name abuse (i.e., illegal activity); and

-(3) In all cases, providers must publish and maintain a mechanism (e.g. designated email point of contact) for requestors to contact to follow up on or escalate their original requests.
+(3) In all cases, providers must publish and maintain a mechanism (e.g., designated email point of contact) for requestors to contact to follow up on or escalate their original requests.

-The WG also recommends that standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be developed for the use of accredited providers (e.g. drop-down menus in a provider’s web-based forms or fields that would require the filling in of a requestor’s contact details, specifying the type of request or other basic information).
+The WG also recommends that standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be developed for the use of accredited providers (e.g., drop-down menus in a provider’s web-based forms or fields that would require the filling in of a requestor’s contact details, specifying the type of request or other basic information).

 II.
 Regarding Further Provider Actions When There Is A Repeated Failure of Electronic Communications

-All third party electronic requests alleging abuse by a P/P customer will be promptly forwarded to the customer.
+All third-party electronic requests alleging abuse by a P/P customer will be promptly forwarded to the customer.
 A requestor will be promptly notified of a persistent failure of delivery that a provider becomes aware of.

 The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after [a certain number of] repeated or duplicate delivery attempts within [a reasonable period of time].
 The WG emphasizes that such persistent delivery failure, in and of itself, is not sufficient to trigger further provider obligation or action under this Category E unless the provider also becomes aware of the persistent delivery failure.